 PhD by distance learning

-We now offer some PhD degrees by distance learning:
+We offer the following PhDs by distance learning:

 - PhD Computer Science by distance learning